KeithDeSantis/WordleRuiner/README.md

 # **<u> Wordle Ruiner </u>**

-A made this to ruin my friend's days and text them the Wordle answer before they got the chance to do it themselves.
+I made this to ruin my friend's days and text them the Wordle answer before they got the chance to do it themselves.
 I know this is evil, but I think it's kinda funny and turned it off once they figured out it was me.

 ___
 ## **<u> Running the script </u>**